BalashovAD/parsecpp/README.md

 ## Examples

-All quick examples in `examples/quickExamples`
+All quick examples are located in `examples/quickExamples`.

 ### Hello username
 ```c++